dgshh/Qiskit/readme.md

 Welcome to the Quantum Random Number Generator project! 🎲✨

 ## About the Project
-This project was created by **Debopriyo Ghosh (me)** and my friend **Arindam Ghosh**.
-It leverages the fascinating principles of quantum mechanics to generate truly random numbers.
+This project was created by **Debopriyo Ghosh (me)** together with **Arindam Ghosh** and **Sayantik Dalal**.
+A significant part of the work was done by **Mr. Arindam Ghosh**, and a big thanks goes to him for his valuable contribution.
+The project leverages fascinating principles of quantum mechanics to generate truly random numbers.

 ## Features
 - Utilizes quantum superposition and entanglement